mschmidty/schmidty_notes/blog/p5/2022-01-11-first-p5-sketches.md

 p5: true
 ---

 Over the holiday break I worked on three things: eating, sleeping, and coding.
+For the coding part I accomplished two things.
+I this website to [eleventy js](https://www.11ty.dev/) and redesigned it (lightly!) and started playing around with p5js again.
+This post the first of a few about making art and getting better at javascript with p5js and the Coding train.
+I'll write up a post about porting over the eleventy....maybe.

 I've long been a fan of the [Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) but I have never done much with [p5js](https://p5js.org/).
 Then I happened on [Tyler Hobbs and his Fridenza](https://tylerxhobbs.com/fidenza) generative art pieces.
-The following are what I've created so far.
-And I have to say that just making these few pieces has really helped me practice javascript.
+Tyler makes some really amazing stuff.
+Tyler makes his stuff in java using processing (I belive?).
+In my multi year attempt to bet better at javascript, I thought it would be good to try my hand at the art thing using p5, the javascript equivalent to processing.
+I'll write up a few posts with my creations.

 ## Random Circles
 At first I just tried non-overlapping circles.
 I loved making this.
 But I relies on just randomly placing the circles.
 If they overlap it rejects them.
 It literally takes 10,000 iterations, which is slow.
+But I like it nontheless.
+When I first made it I was so stoked.
+But now it's sheen has worn off and I'm interested in making other things.

 <figure id="randomCirclePacking"></figure>